codegod100/logseq/pages/popular power.md

 - Power is the imposition of the will of an agent that mobilizes through [[social force]] to overcome the force deployed by those who oppose it.
 - power circulates through all social relationships, whether between classes, between groups or even between two people who maintain a relationship
 - there is no political vacuum, because if one of the parties involved in a conflict does not have power, we can say that the other has it.
+	- Therefore, when dealing with the class struggle, the issue is not to discuss how to end power relations, but how to forge a libertarian proposal in accordance with what we consider essential, both for the definition of struggles – from a militant viewpoint – and for the society we want to build.
 -